gergelyth/solid-hotel/docs/userdoc/README.md

 The next subpage displays the QR code, which can be used to pair the reservation to a not yet known Solid Pod of the guest.
 Scanning the QR code takes the user to the [pairing page in the GPA](#reservation-pairing).
 The hotel employee is free to continue anytime as the pairing will happen in the background.

-> screen of the QR page?

 The last subpage is a success notice indicating that everything went well with the offline check-in.

 ### <ins>Hotel profile page</ins>

 Features the guest profile where the field values are editable, but not deletable.
 Any changes made to the profile are [automatically propagated to the guest](#profile-synchronization).

-> screen of this page

 Besides the profile, this page also contains the following two buttons.